Can competitiveness data predict the French election?

 Observers and analysts have pointed out that attitudes towards globalization and immigration were important in determining the inward-looking outcome of the British referendum.
 Yet, arguments against international integration and in favor of restricting the number of refugees were defining issues in two other European elections, those in Austria and the Netherlands.

-What can data from the IMD World Competitive Yearbook tell us about recent elections and the upcoming one in France?
+What can data from the IMD World Competitiveness Yearbook tell us about recent elections and the upcoming one in France?
 This month we compare two indicators from the Executive Opinion Survey as well as the evolution of the economic performance of Austria, the Netherlands and the United Kingdom, all of which have held major votes in the past year.
 We also take a look at inequality via data on the difference between CEO to personal assistant remuneration.
 We contrast three years: 2006, which stands as an indicator for the period before the financial meltdown, 2012, a year during the recovery period, and 2015, the most recent year with full data for the above factors.